I was instantly handed my own case load and encouraged to liaise directly with clients, other solicitors and third-party advisers to progress matters.

 Application details and method of selection

-The day consists of a number of exercises designed to assess the core competencies.
-But we also allow you time to meet with the trainees, partners and other people from around the business.
-By the end of the day we hope that you can make an informed decision about whether we are right for you as much as we are doing the same about you!
+The assessment day consists of a number of exercises designed to assess the core competencies.
+You will also meet with trainees, partners and other people from around the business.

 Firm description and career prospects